ecampostrini/mt940-ts/README.md

 # Usage

-The module exports an `mt940Parser` method that takes a string as an agurment and returns an array of statements representing each of the MT940 messages present in the input.
+The module exports an `mt940Parser` method that takes a string as an argument and returns an array of statements representing each of the MT940 messages present in the input.

 ## Example